coderefinery/workshop-intro/daily_intro.md

 For day 2, we'll move to local work.
 To follow along for day 2, you need a local VS Code installation or command line terminal set up.
 See the [install instructions](https://coderefinery.github.io/installation/).
 However, many parts can also be done through the GitHub web interface still.

-In reaction to your comments in the feedback yesterday, we now also have an **RStudio track** for Day 2 :)

 ---